pooyagolchian/vue-star-rate/readme.md

 ### Code sample

-After import and register component in your Vue.js application:
+After import and registering component in your Vue.js application:

 ```
 <vue-star-rate